-

 I hope you have not been badly affected by the floods I read about in your area.

-I heard about the escaped tiger in your town and hope you are keeping safe.
+I heard about the airport shutdown in your city and hope your business travels aren’t impacted.

 Hope all is well with you and the family.